|Drinking water at Fort McCoy meets all federal and

 and state regulations.
 Questions can be directed to the Water Treatment

 Plant, DPW, at 608-388-2323.

 The complete 2009 report is available on the Fort McCoy Web site at:

 The CCR will not be mailed, but also is available upon request by

 contacting Michael Miller at 608-388-6546.

-The table with this story shows the results of Fort McCoy’s monitoring
+The tables with this story show the results of Fort McCoy’s monitoring

 state and federal laws.
 Because the tables include terms and

 abbreviations that may be unfamiliar, definitions are printed as a